project-koku/koku/docs/source/testing.rst

 Prerequisites:

-    - koku is deployed via docker-compose or other method,
+    - koku is running and accessible via the network
     - you are connected to the Red Hat internal network

 Running IQE in Docker